jaclew/ILVT/README.md

    * Launch WSL from start-menu
 2. Installing and launching X-server to launch GUI-applications in WSL
    * Download and install <a href="https://sourceforge.net/projects/vcxsrv/" target="_blank">VcXsrv</a> (sourceforge).
-   * To enable the display in WSL, type the following into the terminal
+   * To enable the display in WSL, type the following into the WSL terminal (needs to be done on every new start)
-     * > Type in terminal: “export DISPLAY=localhost:0.0” (or append to file ~/.bashrc and restart WSL)
+     * > export DISPLAY=localhost:0.0
+     * The above line can be appended to file ~/.bashrc to avoid exporting the display with the above command.
+Restart the WSL to apply the command.
    * To launch the X-server, navigate to installation folder (Default path C:/Program Files/VcXsrv)
-     * Launch windows terminal (Shift+F10 -> Open Terminal/PowerShell Here)
+     * Launch a Windows terminal (Shift+F10 -> Open Terminal/PowerShell Here)
-     * Type “vcxsrv.exe -multiwindow -clipboard -wgl” into windows terminal to start VcXsrv
+     * Type “vcxsrv.exe -multiwindow -clipboard -wgl” into the Windows terminal to start VcXsrv
+3. Now follow the install instructions for Linux above.

 ## Manual
 Documentation and example use cases are available in the <a href="https://github.com/jaclew/IVLT/raw/main/reference_manual.docx" target="_blank">reference manual</a>.